Part 3: Trade Offs — Clinical Decision Making for Patients with Type 2 Diabetes

 In the previous series of articles, we discussed the complexity of clinical decision making and the role the cost plays into that decision.
 Cost is only one dimension of the complex process of deciding the appropriate next steps in the treatment of type 2 diabetes.
 In this article, we will discuss the other aspects of clinical decision making, and how clinicians can think about the trade-offs involved in making medication choices.

 We’ve just listed five decision-making categories: glucose control, the ability to slow disease progression, impact on non-glucose metabolic diseases, adverse events, and ease of implementation.
-Comparisons within any one of these decision-making categories can be clear.
+Comparisons within any one of these decision-making categories can be transparent.
 The complexity comes when these categories have to be considered together.

-Is a GLP-1, which has a $150 cost at the pharmacy, worth superior A1c lowering, cardiovascular benefit, and weight loss against a $20 TZD with moderate A1c efficacy, weight gain, and a possible negative impact on bone?
+Is a GLP-1, which has a $150 cost at the pharmacy, worth superior A1c lowering, cardiovascular benefit, and weight loss against a $20 TZD with moderate A1c efficacy, weight gain, and a possible negative impact on the bone?

 As different patients have different values and decisions, choosing a treatment regimen should be a shared exercise between provider and patient.

-Once again, complete examination of all issues present is difficult, if not impossible, to achieve during the 10 to 20 minutes afforded most office visits.
+Once again, a complete examination of all issues present is difficult, if not impossible, to achieve during the 10 to 20 minutes afforded most office visits.
 Often, clinical decision making devolves to inconsistency and habit, which ultimately results in suboptimal outcomes.
-In the next and final article, we will discuss how advances in information technology can help clinicians navigate through these choices in the form of clinical decision support, with a final presentation of a decision support system in active clinical trials which has already demonstrated benefit in type 2 diabetes.
+In the next and final article, we will discuss how advances in information technology can help clinicians navigate through these choices in the form of clinical decision support, with a final presentation of a decision support system in active clinical trials that have already demonstrated benefit in type 2 diabetes.

 Next Week: Part 4 — Decision support – The first three articles in this series focused on what makes treating type 2 diabetes so difficult: the overwhelming number of medicines and combinations; finding effective treatments that work with our patients’ insurance coverage and household budgets; and incorporating factors beyond glucose control, such as body weight, adherence, and side effects, into our decisions (above).
 In Part 4 of this series – Decision Support – we discuss how those problems can be represented in ways that computers can understand.
 With this we can take advantage of computers’ fast number-crunching capabilities to produce treatment recommendations that are effective, affordable, and sustainable, with other potential benefits.